WheelockLab/NetworkLevelAnalysis/docs/source/index.rst

 ..
-NetworkLevelAnalysis documentation master file, created by sphinx-quickstart on Mon Nov 18 13:00:09 2024.
+Network Level Analysis documentation master file, created by sphinx-quickstart on Mon Nov 18 13:00:09 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NetworkLevelAnalysis's documentation!
+Welcome to Network Level Analysis's documentation!
 ================================================

 .. toctree::